stacksjs/table-elements/README.md

 # Table Elements

 The easiest way to integrate Laravel Scout or Meilisearch into your frontend.
-These components will allow you kick-start the development of your next beautiful table UIs, including a blazing-fast UX.
+These components will allow you to kick-start the development of your next beautiful table UIs, including a blazing-fast UX.

 ## 🐙 Features